 Eggshells Agitate Ants

 Here is a fun fact for you and a reason to save your eggshells.
 For some reason, eggshells agitate ants enough to relocate them.
-The process is simple, really and cheap.
-For the most part, it works wonderfully to push ant hills out of an area or discourage them from going into an area.
+The process is really simple and cheap.
+For the most part, it works wonderfully to push ant hills out of an area or discourage them from going into an area, like the soil under your hummingbird feeder pole.

 2.)
 Scatter them around an area you want to keep ants out of.